aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 As stated earlier this file is in [YAML](https://yaml.org) format.

-It’s important that the hostnames specified in the inventory exist either in DNS or in the hosts file on your Ansible host to allow successful name lookup and be able to reach the switches directly.
+It's important that the hostnames specified in the inventory exist either in DNS or in the hosts file on your Ansible host to allow successful name lookup and be able to reach the switches directly.
 To test this, you must be able to successfully ping the host, for example, `ping dc1-spine1` from your Ansible host.
 Alternatively, if there is no DNS available, or if devices need to be reached using a fully-qualified domain-name (FQDN) define `ansible_host` to be an IP address or FQDN for each device - see dc1-spine1/2 below for an example:

 ```yml
 ---